civond/FMON_DataManagement/README.md

 <h1>FMOS performance data pipeline.</h1>
 <br/> To visualize historical mouse performance data, this Python script parses through raw data files on FMOS computer and compiles relevant information into one centralized spreadsheet.
 Then, this spreadsheet is used to generate vaious graphs and daily performance statistics using matplotlibs and pandas. <br/>

-<br> Figures are then pushed to this repository when generateData_v2.py is executed on FMOS computer.<br>
+<br> Figures are then pushed to this repository via OAuth token when generateData_v2.py is executed on FMOS computer.<br>

+<h2>Usage</h2>
+<br/> Simply generateData_v2.py on the FMOS computer!!
+No additional steps.

 <h2>Performance figures for individual mice<h2/> <br/>
 <img src="individual_MiceFigures/2152_100Performance.png" width="600">